V0xel0/Space_Shooter/README.md

 ### Architecture
 - Event driven logic of gameplay systems through Unity Scriptable Objects
 - No dynamic memory allocatoion during runtime by usage of custom pools and ring buffers
-- Encapsulation of gameplay types to endure proper usage
+- Encapsulation of gameplay types to ensure proper usage

 ### Controls
 Press W to start and R to restart after destroying ship.